znuny/FAQ/doc/en/config.md

 A filter for HTML output to add links behind a defined string.
 The element Image allows two input kinds.
 First the name of an image (e.g. faq.png).
-In this case the OTRS image path will be used.
+In this case the Znuny image path will be used.
 The second possibility is to insert the link to the image.

 ### Frontend::Search###FAQ.